Our Storm Drain Education Program

-This storm drain pollution not only harms the health of natural resources, fish, and wildlife, but our own!
-This happens through a process called bioaccumulation, where they accumulate in the food chain, and we eventually consume them through food or water.
+This storm drain pollution not only harms the health of natural resources, fish, and wildlife but our own.
+This can happen through a process called bioaccumulation, where toxins accumulate in the food chain and eventually become consumed through food or water.

 Where Does This Water Pollution Come From?

 Water pollution stems from several different sources, including recreational, residential, industrial, and agricultural origins.
 Since approximately 70% of all city lands are paved, only half of the precipitation that falls touches the soil.
 The other half picks up the thousands of pounds of debris, waste, and chemicals along their path of flow.
 Unfortunately, these items eventually find their way into a storm drain system- causing water pollution.

 Want to help protect our local water quality from the impacts of contaminated runoff?
 Follow these quick & easy tips!

 - Avoid pouring toxic items down your drain at home or municipal storm drain